 Then: From her credits it would appear that Salinger was rather new to film acting when hitting the Pee-wee set.
 It was her second credit and for some Simone is probably her most memorable role.

-Now: After 'Pee-wee's Big Adventure,' Salinger went on to appear in both film and television, with more success in the latter medium.
+Now: After 'Pee-wee's Big Adventure,' Salinger remained busy and went on to appear in both film and television, with more success on the small screen.
 Notably, she was Apollonia on HBO's short-lived 'Carnivale.'

 Then: Prior to playing the escaped convict with whom Pee-wee hitches a ride, Judd Omen was Jamis in 'Dune' and had roles on 'The Greatest American Hero' and 'T.J.
 Hooker.'

 Now: Mickey turned out to be Omen's most memorable role.
-In recent years he's turned up on 'C.S.I.' and in the film 'Take Out' -- his last on-camera credit.
+He turned up on 'MacGyver,' 'CSI' and in the 2005 film 'Take Out' -- his last on-camera credit.